SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Empirical Evaluation

 To evaluate the practicality of \toolname in real-world scenarios, it is necessary to measure the proportion of proposed optimizations that are applicable.
 An optimization is considered valuable if it preserves the original semantics and achieves a certain degree of performance improvement (e.g., execution speed or resource efficiency), regardless of whether it matches the optimization result in the original submission.

-Due to the substantial workload, we conducted a manual evaluation only on all optimization suggestions generated by \toolname when using DeepSeek-V3.
-Among these, 89.86\% of the optimizations were deemed to meet the criteria, demonstrating the high practical applicability of \toolname in real-world scenarios.
+Due to the substantial workload, we conducted a manual evaluation only on all optimization suggestions generated by \toolname when using DeepSeek-V3 on the C/C++ benchmark.
+Among these, 89.86\% of the optimizations were deemed to meet the criteria as shown in Table~\ref{tab:applicability}.
+This evaluation result highlights two aspects that supplement the results before:

+\begin{enumerate} \item \textbf{High Practical Applicability of \toolname:} The proportion of applicable suggestions (89.86\%) indicates a low false positive rate, showing that most suggestions produced by \toolname are indeed beneficial to developers in practice, demonstrating the high practical applicability of \toolname in real-world scenarios. \item \textbf{Supplementing Evaluation Metrics:} The EM and SemEqv metrics proposed in Section~\ref{sec-4-setup} only count exact matches to the developer's original optimization as successful.
+This means that if \toolname proposes an effective optimization, but it differs from the developer's patch, it will still be marked as a failure by these metrics.
+Therefore, these metrics may underestimate the practical effectiveness of \toolname.
+The high proportion of effective manual results demonstrates that \toolname's real-world usability exceeds what is captured by the EM and SemEqv metrics. \end{enumerate}

+Furthermore, Section~\ref{sec-5-results} further validates this through the test suites provided by real-world projects, showing that the test success rate reaches 72.43\% for C/C++ and 100\% for Python, with 2 optimization proposals having been accepted by project developers, further demonstrating the practical usability of \toolname.

+Additionally, Section~\ref{sec-4-rq5} provides a detailed classification analysis of the failure cases.
+Specifically, it analyzes the cases that failed under the EM and SemEqv metrics (as reported in Section~\ref{sec-4-rq1}) and the cases that failed under the applicability metric (as reported in Section~\ref{sec-4-applicability}), providing insights into the main failure modes and their proportions.